syncfusion-content/windowsforms-docs/WindowsForms/buttonedit/ButtonEditEvents.md

 # ButtonEdit Events

-The below events are discussed in the event section.
+The [ButtonEdit](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.ButtonEdit.html) events are discussed in the below sections.

 ## ButtonClicked Event

-This event is handled whenever a child button of a ButtonEdit control is clicked.
-It gives _ClickedButton_ member which lets you customize the button that is clicked.
+This event is raised whenever a child button of a [ButtonEdit](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.ButtonEdit.html) control is clicked.
+It allows you to customize the child button that is clicked.

-The below code changes the alignment of the button that is clicked at runtime.

 {% tabs %}
 {% highlight c# %}

-this.buttonEdit2.ButtonClicked +=new ButtonClickedEventHandler(buttonEdit2_ButtonClicked);
+this.buttonEdit1.ButtonClicked +=new ButtonClickedEventHandler(buttonEdit1_ButtonClicked);
-private void buttonEdit2_ButtonClicked(object sender, ButtonClickedEventArgs e) {
+private void buttonEdit1_ButtonClicked(object sender, ButtonClickedEventArgs e) {
 //Changing the button alignment of the clicked button
     e.ClickedButton.ButtonAlign = ButtonAlignment.Left;